-Terminal virtualization has overlapped with some areas, such as mobile peer-to-peer computing, application partitioning, and context-aware computing, but it still has its own unique challenges.
-There is still a long way to go before terminal virtualization is widely used.
-In this paper, we try to build up a unified framework to cover all aspects of terminal virtualization using current technologies and platforms.
-We analyze some aspects of current terminal virtualization, highlight the motivation for it, and present its functions, applications and some challenges.
-And on this basis, we proposed a terminal virtualization framework for mobile services.
+In this paper, we analyze some aspects of current terminal virtualization, highlight the motivation for it, and present its functions, applications and some challenges.
+Terminal virtualization has overlapped with other areas, such as mobile peer-to-peer computing, application partitioning, and contextaware computing, but it still has its own unique challenges.
+These are still a long way to go in terminal virtualization.

+Because more and more cloud resources can be made available to the mobile terminal (via the mobile cloud facility), we proposed a terminal virtualization framework for mobile services.
 In this framework, four processing modules and one management module are employed to handle the resource requests from apps and shield the details for accessing cloud services.
-Then we gave some implementation details of these modules.

-In the future work, we shall consider analyzing the performance of the prototype in this framework, and give some improved recommendations on the performance.
+In the future work, we consider completing the prototype of this framework and analyzing its performance.